ASPS Member Qualifications

 - Perform surgery in accredited, state-licensed or Medicare-certified surgical facilities

 - Adheres to a strict Code of Ethics

-To make sure your surgeon has these outstanding qualifications, look for the ASPS Member Surgeon Symbol of Excellence, or use our free Find a Surgeon tool to locate a highly trained plastic surgeon in your area.
+To make sure your surgeon has these outstanding qualifications, look for the ASPS Symbol of Excellence or use the free ASPS Find a Surgeon tool to locate a highly trained plastic surgeon in your area.